Package Leaflet: Information for the User

 Ovarian Hyperstimulation Syndrome (OHSS)

-This medication stimulates your ovaries, increasing the risk of experiencing ovarian hyperstimulation syndrome (OHSS).
+This medicine stimulates your ovaries, which increases the risk of experiencing ovarian hyperstimulation syndrome (OHSS).
 This occurs when your follicles develop too much and become large cysts.
-If you have pelvic pain, rapid weight gain, nausea, vomiting, or difficulty breathing, consult your doctor immediately, who may order you to stop treatment (see section 4, "Serious side effects").
+If you have pelvic pain, rapid weight gain, nausea, vomiting, or difficulty breathing, consult your doctor immediately, who may order you to interrupt treatment (see section 4, in "More serious side effects").

-OHSS is less likely to occur if you do not ovulate and if the recommended dose and treatment schedule are followed.
-Pergoveris treatment rarely causes severe OHSS.
-This is more likely to occur if the medication used for final follicular maturation (containing human chorionic gonadotropin, hCG) is administered (see details in section 3, "How much to use").
-If you develop OHSS, your doctor may not prescribe hCG for this treatment cycle and advise you to avoid intercourse or use a barrier method of contraception for at least 4 days.
+In case you do not ovulate and if the recommended dose and dosage regimen are respected, severe OHSS is less likely to occur.
+Treatment with Pergoveris rarely causes severe OHSS.
+This is more likely if the medicine used for final follicular maturation (containing human chorionic gonadotropin, hCG) is administered (see details in section 3, in "How much to use").
+In case of developing OHSS, your doctor may not prescribe hCG in this treatment cycle and advise you to abstain from intercourse or use a barrier contraceptive method for at least 4 days.

-Your doctor will ensure careful monitoring of your ovarian response, using ultrasound and blood tests (estradiol determinations), before and during treatment.
+Your doctor will ensure careful monitoring of ovarian response, through ultrasound and blood tests (estradiol determinations), before and during treatment.

 Multiple Pregnancy

-If you use Pergoveris, you have a higher risk of becoming pregnant with more than one baby at a time ("multiple pregnancy," usually twins) than if you become pregnant naturally.
+If you use Pergoveris, you have a higher risk of becoming pregnant with more than one child at a time ("multiple pregnancy", usually twins) than if you become pregnant through natural conception.
 Multiple pregnancy can cause medical complications for you and your babies.
-You can reduce the risk of multiple pregnancy by using the correct dose of Pergoveris at the right times.
+You can reduce the risk of multiple pregnancy by using the correct dose of Pergoveris at the correct times.

 To minimize the risk of multiple pregnancy, it is recommended to perform ultrasound and blood tests.